BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 Consider using a prominent, color-coded indicator to show the overall status of the federation.
 This should reflect whether the federation is fully operational, partially degraded, or offline.
 This helps users quickly assess the health of a federation.

 </div>

-{% include tip/open.html color="red" icon="forbid" label="Don't: Show Guardian Lists for Federations User Hasn't Joined." %}

-This protects user and federation privacy, especially for invite-only mints.
-Only show guardian information to users that have joined the federation.

-{% include tip/close.html %}

-### Guardian status indicators
+#### Guardian Status Indicators
 {% include image-gallery.html pages = page.images_guardian-status %}

 Consider displaying real-time indicators of each guardian's status, such as the connection status and last activity.
 This information builds trust by keeping users informed about the reliability and performance of the guardians managing their funds.

+### Security and Privacy

+#### Privacy Considerations in Guardian Information Display
+Fedimint automatically generates random names for guardians during setup.
+While users can change these names, it’s not recommended.
+When displaying guardian information, consider using code names like "Guardian 1" and randomly generated identicons for each guardian.
+This helps protect user and federation privacy, particularly for invite-only mints.
+Guardian information should only be visible to users who have joined the federation.

-### Federation metadata fields: explanation and usage
+### Metadata and Information Management

+#### Federation Metadata Fields: Explanation and Usage

 Federations can provide configuration and metadata to users.
 These metadata fields are consensus-relevant, meaning they must be consistent across all federation members.
 This ensures that users can rely on their accuracy.
 Let's explore the core metadata fields defined in the Fedimint protocol: